EXPLAINER: Who’s been charged in the deadly Capitol siege? | WTOP

 The Capitol officer who shot Ashli Babbitt, a Trump supporter who was trying to climb through a broken window into the speaker’s lobby, has been placed on administrative leave per agency policy, and the shooting is under investigation by Capitol police and the Metropolitan Police Department.

 Richer reported from Boston.
-Associated Press Writer Michael Balsamo contributed to this report from Washington.
+Associated Press writer Michael Balsamo in Washington contributed to this report.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.